spxbhuhb/zakadabar-stack/doc/guides/browser/Introduction.md

 1. An error message is shown that the locale cannot be determined.

-Once the locale is set, `initLocale` looks up a [TranslationProvider](/core/core/src/commonMain/kotlin/zakadabar/core/text/TranslationProvider.kt) between `application.services` and if found, downloads the translations for that given locale, so automatic translations will work.
+Once the locale is set, `initLocale` looks up a [TranslationProvider](/core/core/src/commonMain/kotlin/zakadabar/core/text/TranslationProvider.kt) between `modules` and if found, downloads the translations for that given locale, so automatic translations will work.

 If you don't use accounts and sessions, the locale initialization needs a default locale specified: